siberianfox/g2wiki/Digital-IO.md

 Notes:
 - Mode
-  - Mode will return NULL if an output is queried that is not available due to hardware of configuration
+  - Mode will return NULL if an output is queried that is not available due to hardware or configuration
   - _Note: Mode settings will [change in future releases](#future-digital-output-settings)_

 ### Future Digital Output Settings